kdot34/rcos-status-updates/fall_2018/week_01.md

 ## Last Week's Accomplishments

+Did codecademy tutorial for ReactJS to familiarize a bit.

 > In this section, you can write about what you accomplished in the previous week.

 > Examples: